AxisCommunications/acap-computer-vision-sdk-examples/opencv-image-capture-cpp/README.md

 # An openCV based example application on an edge device
 This readme file explains how to build an openCV application.
-It is achieved by using the ACAP API image containing "OpenCV SDK" that contains all the essential parts needed.
-There are tools for building an application and running the container image on an edge device.
+It is achieved by using the ACAP Computer Vision SDK image, which contains all the essential parts needed.

-OpenCV comes with following modules: core, imgproc, imgcodecs, videoio,objdetect, python3, video.
+The ACAP Computer Vision SDK OpenCV comes with following modules: core, imgproc, imgcodecs, videoio,objdetect, python3, video, as well as with Axis VDO integration to enable capturing images directly from the camera.
+If you wish to use another set of modules, the Dockerfile used to build the CV SDK's OpenCV module can be found in the [acap-computer-vision-sdk repository](https://github.com/AxisCommunications/acap-computer-vision-sdk/tree/master).

-Together with this file you should be able to find a directory called app, that directory contains the "capture.cpp" application which can easily be compiled and run with the help of the tools and step by step below.
+Together with this file you should be able to find a directory called app, which contains the "capture.cpp" application which can easily be compiled and run with the help of the tools and step by step below.

+## Prerequisites
+The following items are required to run this example:
+* Docker Engine version 19.03.5 or higher
+* docker-compose version 1.27.4 or higher
+* Firmware: 10.5
+* Camera: Q1615 Mk3
+* ACAP4 running on the camera

 ## Getting started
 These instructions below will guide you on how to execute the code.
 Below is the structure and scripts used in the example: